MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    **2. Preview and edit simultaneously**

-   After opening the APSIMX file in the GUI, you can modify parameters such as **Plant population (/m²)**, **Cultivar to be sown**, and **Row spacing (mm)** in the *Sow using a variable rule* script.
+   After opening the APSIMX file in the GUI in the watching model (``watch=True``), you can modify any parameters while in The GUI interface.
+The Example given below involved changing parameters such as
-   Finally, check whether the change was successful by inspecting the model.
+   **Plant population (/m²)**, **Cultivar to be sown**, and **Row spacing (mm)** in the *Sow using a variable rule* script and finally, checked whether the changes were successful by inspecting the model.

    .. code-block:: python